 - Number, date and text values are treated differently for Equal to, Greater than, Less than, Greater than equal, Less than equal and Not equal to operations.
 Any values that can be converted to a number will be treated as a number.
 Any values that match the supported date formats in Preferences will be treated as a date. - All values are treated as text for Contains, Starts with, Ends with, Matches regex, Is not, Doesn't start with, Doesn't end with and Doesn't match regex operations. - Comparisons of text are whitespace sensitive.
+Cells with whitespace will not match Is empty.
 You can use Whitespace to remove whitespace before filtering and Replace to get of other unwanted characters (e.g. whitespace inside the text). - See here for more details on Regular expressions (regex).

-• Lookup
+Lookup

-2.3.21 Insert
+2.3.22 Insert